Cat stories for kids are the focus in this article. Kids relate well to stories about animals and in particular cats and dogs.

 It is good to just read for the sake of reading and the enjoyment it brings.

 Like some of the other cat stories for kids there is a moral or message behind this story that deals with the acceptance of who we are even though we may at first appear to be different.
 It is being a friend that is important.
-That is a message or moral that never goes out of fashion.

 This is a clever little book about Clicker the Cat who apart from being very cute has an important message about using digital media.
 The message is to ensure children know a healthy balance between screen time and playtime.
 It is something we have to incorporate into children’s education and at home.